pingcap/docs/dev/benchmark/add-index-with-load.md

 ### Test conclusion

-When the target column of `Add Index` statement is not related to online load, the effect of `Add Index` operations on the load is not obvious.
+When the target column of `Add Index` statement is not related to online workloads, the effect of `Add Index` operations on the workload is not obvious.

 ## Summary

-- When you perform frequent write operations (including `INSERT`, `DELETE` and `UPDATE` operations) to the target column of `Add Index` statement, the `ADD INDEX` configuration by default causes relatively frequent write conflicts, which has a great impact on online load.
+- When you perform frequent write operations (including `INSERT`, `DELETE` and `UPDATE` operations) to the target column of `Add Index` statement, the `ADD INDEX` configuration by default causes relatively frequent write conflicts, which has a great impact on online workloads.
 At the same time, the `Add Index` operation takes a long time to complete due to continuous retry attempts.
 In this test, you can modify the product of `tidb_ddl_reorg_worker_cnt` and `tidb_ddl_reorg_batch_size` to 1/32 of the default value.
 For example, you can set `tidb_ddl_reorg_worker_cnt` to `4` and `tidb_ddl_reorg_batch_size` to `256` for better performance.
-- When only performing query operations to the target column of `Add Index` statement or the target column is not directly related to online load, you can use the `ADD INDEX` configuration by default.
+- When only performing query operations to the target column of `Add Index` statement or the target column is not directly related to online workloads, you can use the `ADD INDEX` configuration by default.